OverPLL/musicxc1231/README.md

 - **!setusername <username/alias>** - Set username of bot.
 - **!saveplaylist <playlist/alias>** - Send text file containing all video URLs in playlist to channel.
 - **!joinme** - Request the Bot to join your voice channel.
+- **!purge** - Delete all unpinned messages from text channel.
+Limit of 100 messages.

 # How to make it work?